South Australian Greens

-Australian Greens SA is a green political party located in the Australian state of South Australia.
+The South Australian Greens, officially known as the Australian Greens SA, is a green political party located in the Australian state of South Australia.
 It is a member of the federation of the Australian Greens party.

-The party has four members in the federal and state parliaments: Sarah Hanson-Young and Barbara Pocock in the Senate; and Tammy Franks and Robert Simms in the South Australian Legislative Council.
+The party has three members in the federal and state parliaments: Sarah Hanson-Young and Barbara Pocock in the Senate; and Robert Simms in the South Australian Legislative Council.

 Electoral history

 Prior to 1995, a very small local Green party not connected to the emerging Australian Greens contested a number of State and Federal elections.
 This party was more or less non-functioning by the time Mark Parnell called the first meetings to establish a new Green Party in 1995.
 It took a number of attempts to get the new party off the ground, however a visit to Adelaide by Bob Brown in late 1995 provided the necessary impetus to register the new party.

 The Australian Greens (SA) first ran in the 1996 federal election and the 1997 state election.
 In both elections they received around two percent of the statewide upper house vote.

 Since that time, the Greens SA have steadily built up a support base at state and federal elections, partly due to the demise of the Democrats.
 The Greens SA now have two MLCs and two senators, with polling since the 2013 federal and 2014 state elections by Newspoll showing the Green vote consistently above 10 percent.